RomanHvr/RomanHvr/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on  OwnPet-projects
+- 🔭 I’m currently working on  Own Pet-projects
 - 🌱 I’m currently learning deeply React
 - 🤔 I’m looking for help with StackOverflow
 - 💬 Ask me about JavaScript or Reacr